-As stated in Note 5(4) to the accompanying standalone financial statements, the Company has invested in GMR Generation Assets Limited ("GGAL") and GMR Energy Projects Mauritius Limited ("GEPML"), subsidiaries of the Company, which have further invested in step down subsidiaries and joint ventures.
-Further, the Company together with GGAL and GEPML has investments in GMR Energy Limited ("GEL"), a joint venture of the company, amounting to ₹ 1,897.63 crores and has outstanding loan amounting to ₹ 212.66 crore recoverble from GEL as at March 31, 2020.
+As stated in note 5(4) to the accompanying standalone financial 3. statements, the Company has invested in GMR Generation Assets Limited ('GGAL') and GMR Energy Projects Mauritius Limited ('GEPML'), subsidiaries of the Company, which have further invested in step down subsidiaries and joint ventures.
+Further, the Company has outstanding loan (including accrued interest) amounting to ₹ Nil crore recoverable (net of impairment) from GGAL as at 31 March 2021.
+Also, the Company together with GGAL and GEPML has investments in GMR Energy Limited ('GEL'), a joint venture of the Company, amounting to ₹ 1,272.32 crore and has outstanding loan (including accrued interest) amounting to ₹ 709.01 crore recoverable from GEL as at 31 March 2021.
 GEL has further invested in GMR Vemagiri Power Generation Limited ('GVPGL') and GMR (Badrinath) Hydro Power Generation Private Limited ('GBHPL'), both subsidiaries of GEL and in GMR Kamalanga Energy Limited ('GKEL'), joint venture of GEL and GGAL has further invested in GMR Rajahmundry Energy Limited ('GREL'), an associate company of GGAL.
-The aforementioned investments are carried at their respective fair value in the standalone financial statements as per Ind AS 109 - 'Financial Instruments'.
+The aforementioned investments are carried at their respective fair value in the accompanying standalone financial statements as per Ind AS 109 - 'Financial Instruments'.

 As mentioned in note 5(8), GVPGL and GREL have ceased operations due to continued unavailability of adequate supply of natural gas and other factors mentioned in the said note and have been incurring significant losses, including cash losses with consequential erosion of their respective net worth.
-Further, GREL has entered into a resolution plan with its lenders to restructure its debt obligations during the year ended March 31, 2019.
-The Company has given certain corporate guarantees for the loans including Cumulative Redeemable Preference Shares ('CRPS') outstanding in GREL amounting to ₹ 2,068.50 crores.
+Further, GREL has entered into a resolution plan with its lenders to restructure its debt obligations during the year ended 31 March 2019.
+The Company has given certain corporate guarantees for the loans including Cumulative Redeemable Preference Shares ('CRPS') outstanding in GREL amounting to ₹ 2.056.59 crore.